manuelarte/manuelarte/README.md

 ## 🌱 I’m currently learning

 I'm always looking to learn, grow, and contribute to exciting projects.
-Currently, I am learning UI/UX, working on a web app to record and keep track of the goals/assist in your [football games](https://flexingmygoals.vercel.app/).
+Currently, I am learning UI/UX, working on a web app to record and keep track of the goals/assist in your football games, [FlexingMyGoals](https://flexingmygoals.com/).

 I also like to read technical books, the last ones I read are: